Ayurveda For Endometriosis

-Women’s health specialist, Ayurvedic practitioner and clinical pharmacist, Lara Ecroyd, breaks down the so often undiagnosed uterine condition that is endometriosis and how Ayurveda can help manage the intense impact it can have on one’s health and day-to-day well-being.
+Women’s health specialist, Ayurvedic practitioner and clinical pharmacist, Lara Ecroyd, breaks down the so often undiagnosed chronic painful condition that is endometriosis and how Ayurveda can help manage the intense impact it can have on one’s health and day-to-day well-being.

 March 7th 2022 is endometriosis awareness week, and as the conversation surrounding the condition continues to grow, it is essential to keep on spreading awareness and decreasing the time in which one receives a diagnosis and the necessary physical and emotional support.